apocalyptech/blcm-web/_pages/community.md

 # Community / Support

-If you have any problems installing or running BL2/TPS modsl, please see the [FAQ](https://bit.ly/2un6scY) first as most questions will be answered there.
+If you have any problems installing or running BL2/TPS mods, please see the [FAQ](https://bit.ly/2un6scY) first as most questions will be answered there.
 For further support, though, see below.